huaminghuangtw/Evergreen-Notes/Permanent-Notes/Prioritization.md

 ---

-# How To Decide What's Worth Doing? (by Tim Ferriss)
+# How To Decide What’s Worth Doing? (by Tim Ferriss)

 * The thing must have the following properties:
 	* **Upside:** Uncapped exponential outcomes